AdaCore/gnatstudio/docs/users_guide/extending.rst

 Another example is a filter so that the contextual menu only appears when on a project node in the :guilabel:`Project` view.
-Using :command:`%P` in your command isn't enough since the current context when you click on a file or directory also contain information about the project the file or directory belongs to.
-Thus this implicit filter isn't sufficient to hide your contextual menu.
+Using :command:`%P` in your command is not enough since the current context when you click on a file or directory also contain information about the project the file or directory belongs to.
+Thus this implicit filter is not sufficient to hide your contextual menu.

-As a result, you need to do a slightly more complex test, where you check that the current context doesn't contains information on directories (which will disable the contextual menu for directories, files and entities).
+As a result, you need to do a slightly more complex test, where you check that the current context does not contains information on directories (which will disable the contextual menu for directories, files and entities).
 Since the command uses :command:`%P`, GPS garantees that a project is available.

 .. highlight:: python

-We'll implement this contextual menu in a Python file, called :file:`filters.py`::
+We will implement this contextual menu in a Python file, called :file:`filters.py`::

   import GPS